-Participants are immediately vested in their Compensation Contributions and Rollover Contributions.
+Participants are immediately vested in their before tax and after tax Compensation Contributions and Rollover Contributions.
 Matching Contributions vest at the rate of 20% per year of service by a Participant.
 A Participant becomes 100% vested in all Matching Contributions after either five years of credited service, or upon death or disability while employed, or upon reaching age 65.